 When repotting, re-pot during early spring to never jolt your plant life.
-Ficus Tineke shows shock by falling leaves.
+Ficus elastica tineke shows shock by falling leaves.

 Ficus Tineke grooming and care

-As a house plant, the rubber plant won’t require much pruning.
-Mature plants might involve pruning to preserve their contour or remove branches that are unwanted.
+As a house ficus elastica tineke plant, the rubber plant won’t require much pruning.
+Mature ficus elastica tineke plants might involve pruning to preserve their contour or remove branches that are unwanted.

 To reach a bushier, more slender silhouette, prune the key branches.